scalar-labs/kelpie/README.md

 }
 ```

-You can add multiple `Injector`s.
-They are invoked by `InjectionExecutor`.

-The default executor is `com.scalar.kelpie.executor.RandomInjectionExecutor`.
-It invokes them one by one.
-When an `Injector A` starts its `inject()`, any other `Injector` isn't invoked until `Injector A` finishes its `eject()`.
-And, invoked `Injector` is chosen randomly from all `Injector`s.
+When multiple `Injector`s are specified, the way they run concurrently is controlled by `InjectionExecutor`.
+The currently default `InjectionExecutor` is called `RandomInjectionExecutor`. `RandomInjectionExecutor` randomly selects and invokes one `injector` from the multiple `injector`s at a time.

-In the future, you can choose `InjectionExecutor` by adding `injection_executor` parameter on `[common]` table in the config file.
+In the future, you may be able to specify `InjectionExecutor` in the configuration.

 # Config
-You can modify the behavior of your test by the config file.
-The format of a config file is TOML.
+A config is a TOML-formatted file where you can define what modules and static variables to use in your test.

-A config consists of at least two tables; `[modules]` and `[common]`.
-They are used for the execution behavior of Kelpie.
-And, you can add your own parameters.
+A config file consists of at least a table `[modules]`. `[commmon]` is optional, but it is useful for your test.

 ## [modules]
+`[modules]` is where you specify what modules to run.
-Each module is specified with the name and the path of the class file on `[modules]`.
-For `PreProcessor`, `Processor` and `PostProcessor`, each module is specified with `name` and `path` on each table like `[modules.preprocessor]`.
-You can specify multiple `Injector`s. `Injector` is specified with the name and the path of the class file like other modules.
-You have to use an array of the tables `[[modules.injectors]]` to specify `Injector`s.
+As the following example shows, each module needs to be specified with the binary name and the path of a class file in a respective table such as `[modules.preprocessor]`, `[modules.processor]`, and `[modules.postprocessor]`.
+Note that an `injector` needs to be specified in an array of tables since we can specify multiple `injector`s.

 ```toml
 [modules]